nf-core/eager/docs/output.md

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and these markdown files may not be up-to-date._

-## Introduction

-This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 ## Table of contents

 <!-- TOC depthfrom:2 depthto:3 -->